-(iii) The admissions tutor will liaise with tutors in other Institutes/ Departments in the case of Joint Honours applicants and applicants to inter-departmental degree schemes to make decisions jointly.
+(iii) The admissions tutor will liaise with tutors in other Faculties / Departments in the case of Joint Honours applicants and applicants to inter-departmental degree schemes to make decisions jointly.

 (iv) The admissions tutor will take the entire portfolio of evidence into account, as presented by the UCAS form, and will request further evidence as necessary.
 It is not the case at Aberystwyth that decisions are made solely on the basis of predicted level grades.
 The admissions tutor will also ensure that mature age students are given every opportunity to discuss their individual case.

 (v) The admissions tutor will liaise with the Admissions Office in all cases where there are implications for other areas within the institution e.g. in cases of student support, disability, financial status, discipline, etc.

 (vi) The admissions tutor will support the implementation of the University’s admissions policies, and will be responsible for implementing and maintaining the Faculty / Department's stated policy criteria on admissions.

 (vii) The admissions tutor will not communicate with an applicant who has declined our offer or with an applicant whose record has been cancelled.

 (viii) The admissions tutor will adhere to the Code of Practice in the use of the networked Aberystwyth Admissions System (AStRA).

 (ix) Neither the University nor the Faculty / Department can take responsibility for advice given over the phone.
 Misunderstandings can often arise.
 It is therefore the responsibility of the admissions tutor to ensure that advice proffered is not misleading.
 Important advice e.g. with regards to eligibility for consideration, should be followed up in writing.